 JBIG2 encoding is recommended for OCRmyPDF and is used to losslessly create smaller PDFs.
-If JBIG2 encoding is not available, lower quality encodings will be used.
+If JBIG2 encoding is not available, lower quality CCITT encoding will be used for monochrome images.

 JBIG2 decoding is not patented and is performed automatically by most PDF viewers.
 It is widely supported and has been part of the PDF specification since 2001.